 Why are digital signatures important?

-Whenever you spend bitcoin, what you’re really doing is signing a transaction with your private key.
+Whenever you send crypto, what you’re really doing is signing a transaction with your private key.

 Similar to signing a document by hand, digital signatures prove the authenticity of a message and ensure that it wasn’t tampered with during transit.
 Furthermore, digital signatures provide cryptographic proof in case there’s any dispute between the sender and the recipient because math is math.